-Walking, the primary means of movement on campus, should be encouraged both by upgrading major pedestrian routes to make them pleasant, comfortable, and secure day and night, and by minimizing conflicts with vehicles.
-A comprehensive program of investments in pedestrian access is required both within the campus and at its perimeter.
+Walking as a primary means of movement on campus should be encouraged both by upgrading major pedestrian routes to make them pleasant, comfortable, and secure day and night, and by minimizing conflicts with vehicles.
+A comprehensive program of investments in pedestrian accessibility is required both within the campus and at its perimeter.
+This will be done by: